Have you ever attempted to put an item into an array that requires moving half the items to create space?

 Types of Operations in a Singly Linked List

-The core strength of a singly linked list lies in its ability to handle dynamic data efficiently.
-The primary operations it supports are insertion, deletion, and traversal.
-Let’s discuss each in detail.
+The real power of a singly linked list is its ability to effectively manage dynamic data.
+The main functions that singly linked lists support are insertion, deletion, and traversal.
+Let's go through each of those one at a time.

-Insertion in the singly linked list is simply adding a new node in specific positions.
-There are three major types of insertions:
+Insertion into the singly linked list is just the act of adding a new node at a specific location.
+There are three categories of insertions that we can talk about:

 - At the beginning